-I am currently working as a post-doctoral researcher in the lab of Judith Mank, at UBC.
-My current work mainly involves the highly variable color patterns of the Trinidadian Guppy.
+I am currently working as a Research Associate in the lab of Judith Mank, at UBC.
+I study the evolution of traits using large datasets and computational approaches.
+My current work focuses on the inheritance and genetic basis of the highly variable color patterns of the Trinidadian Guppy.

 Previously, I worked in the lab of Chris Wheat on butterfly coloration.
 Before that, I was a PhD student with Niclas Kolm studying the function and evolution of brain size.
 For my thesis I performed experiments on brain size in guppies, and performed comparative analyses on the same topic.